|Province||Jiāng sū 江苏 'river revive'|

 Changzhou is on the southern continuation of the Grand Canal towards Suzhou and is a prosperous old city with a large textile industry while Nantong is a large port and industrial city at the mouth of the Yangzi.

 Closeness to the sea ensures Jiangsu has hot, humid summers and generally cooler, drier winters.
-It is China's lowest lying area crisscrossed with drainage channels and lakes.
+It is China's lowest lying area (as the delta of the Yangzi) crisscrossed with drainage channels and lakes.
 As such is the area most likely to suffer with climate change.
 The copious water on alluvial soil forms rich agricultural land providing rice; wheat; fish and many other crops including silk.
-The province's waters and farmland have led to its nickname as the 'Land of fish and rice'.
+The province's waters and farmland have led to its nickname as the ‘Land of fish and rice’.
 Heavy and light industries are both well represented giving it over 10% of China's total GDP.
 The southern portion of the province has developed very rapidly in modern times, outpacing Guangdong province and is much richer than the northern part.